qubole/streamx/README.md

 StreamX inherits rich set of features from kafka-connect-hdfs.
  - Support for writing data in Avro and Parquet formats.
- - Provides Hive Integration where the connector creates patitioned hive table and periodically does add partitions once it writes a new partition to s3
+ - Provides Hive Integration where the connector creates partitioned hive table and periodically does add partitions once it writes a new partition to s3
  - Pluggable partitioner :
   - default partitioner : Each Kafka partition will have its data copied under a partition specific directory
   - time based partitioner : Ability to write data on hourly basis